Breakfast in London, dinner in Barcelona

 -

-In July 2017, 14 national rail operators signed an agreement which means in the event of a delay and missed connection, they will allow you to travel onwards by a later train at no charge even if you have separate tickets for each train and those trains are run by different operators, as long as both operators are signatories to the agreement.
+In 2017, 14 national rail operators signed an agreement which means in the event of a delay and missed connection, they will allow you to travel onwards by a later train at no charge even if you have separate tickets for each train and those trains are run by different operators.

 In other words, these operators agree to apply the CIV missed connection protection even between separate contracts for transportation.